 This Environmental Management Programme (EMPr) contains management requirements and recommendations made by Cape EAPrac, participating specialists and stakeholders, as well as in terms of best practice.
 Should the future environmental authorisation contain requirements (conditions) that contradict any points in this EMPr, the requirements (conditions) in the authorisation supersede this EMPr.
-This EMPr should be updated to include any additional recommendations that arise from the Basic Assessment process, as well as any conditions of authorisation should the project be authorised.
+This EMPr will be updated to reflect any approval conditions relevant to the environment.

 This EMPr has been compiled with due consideration of Section 33 of NEMA and relevant guidelines for Environmental Management Plans.
-These requirements and recommendations make reference to pre-construction, construction, operation activities and decommissioning phases.
+These requirements and recommendations make reference to pre-construction, construction and operation activities.
+Since it is unlikely that a residential development will be decommissioned, this EMP does not address the decommissioning phase.

-This EMPr must be included in ALL tender and contract documentation associated with this project.
+- This EMPr must be included in ALL tender and contract documentation associated with this project. - This draft EMPr must be resubmitted to DEA&DP for approval once changes have been made in this EMPr to include conditions of the Environmental Authorisation.